Bar and Pub Licences

 For anyone operating bars and pubs in Ireland, they must also be mindful of the law relating to children on the premises.
 Anyone under the age of 18) is allowed in bar and pubs if they are with a parent or guardian.
 When accompanied, any child may remain on the premises from 10:30 a.m. to latest time 9 p.m. ( or 10 p.m. in summer/autumn, May to September).
 If the licence holder feels a child being in the premises at any time is injurious to the child’s health, safety and welfare, he or she may lawfully require that such child or children be removed by their parent or guardians.
 In respect of minors between the ages of 15 and 17 years, they may remain on the premises after 9 p.m. where they are attending a private function.
 The function must serve a substantial meal.
 A licence holder must display a sign outlining these requirements in a prominent place at all times.
 Failure to do so can result in a fine.

-The ordinary seven day on licence does not permit the sale of food with alcohol on it's own.
-Any business wishing to do so must apply to the Court for a Restaurant Certificate (see our separate section).
+The ordinary seven day on licence does not permit the sale of food with alcohol on it’s own.
+Any business wishing to do so must apply to the Court for a Restaurant Certificate (click to our separate section).

 For new pub businesses a seven day ordinary on-licence can only be created in return for another licence being extinguished.
 Therefore a similar licence must be acquired or otherwise available from another premises which is extinguished by the Court in place of the new licence created.
 Anyone entering the pub business in Ireland should bear this in mind and factor in the costs of purchase of an existing licence to their business plan.
 Ordinary-on Pub Licences must be renewed annually and, unless there are objections, this is usually handled by the business’ accountants.
 It does not involve a renewal in Court.
 To renew the licence, the business must produce a valid tax clearance certificate from the Irish Revenue Commissioners.
 Where a pub licence has not been renewed, e.g the pub or bar has gone out of business or ceased trading, an application can be made in certain circumstances to the Court to restore the licence for a new business at the same location or for the purposes of sale.